Understanding 3/4 as a Mixed Number: A full breakdown

 - Simplify the Fraction: 2/4 = 1/2

-These examples demonstrate that even though 3/4 remains a proper fraction and doesn't transform into a mixed number itself, it interacts without friction with other fractions and mixed numbers in calculations.
+These examples demonstrate that even though 3/4 remains a proper fraction and doesn't transform into a mixed number itself, it interacts easily with other fractions and mixed numbers in calculations.
 The key is to employ the standard procedures for fraction arithmetic, including finding common denominators and converting to improper fractions when needed.

 Visualizing 3/4: A Geometric Approach